DeebotUniverse/docs/docs/advanced/mqtt/json/commands/stats.md

 ### Response

-Only `data` object will be described here.
+Only the `data` object will be described here.
 To get information about the whole response, please refer to [Command General](general.md#response)

 ```json